paritytech/substrate-api-sidecar/README.md

 1. Update the version in the package.json (this is very important for releasing on NPM).

 1. Update `CHANGELOG.md` by looking at merged PRs since the last release.
-Follow the format of previous releases.Only record dep updates if they reflect type definition updates as those affect the users API.
+Follow the format of previous releases.
+Only record dep updates if they reflect type definition updates as those affect the users API.

     * Make sure to note if it is a high upgrade priority (e.g. it has type definitions for an upcoming runtime upgrade to a Parity maintained network).